 Brown fat is a healthy type of fat that is actually darker in color.
 Once thought to only exist in babies, researchers now believe adults have it too.
 Brown fat has energy that might be harnessed for better health.

 You may be surprised to learn that the fat in your body is made up of different colors.
 Scientists have identified both white and brown fat.
 The brown color is also sometimes referred to as inducible brown adipose tissue (BAT).

 Each kind of fat serves a different purpose.

-Brown fat, or brown adipose tissue (BAT), stores energy in a smaller space than white fat.
+BAT stores energy in a smaller space than white fat.
 It’s packed with iron-rich mitochondria, which is how it gets its color.
 When brown fat burns, it creates heat without shivering.
 This process is called thermogenesis.
 During this process, the brown fat also burns calories.

 All people have some “constitutive” brown fat, which is the kind you’re born with.
 There’s also another form that’s “recruitable.”
 This means it can change to brown fat under the right circumstances.
 This recruitable type is found in muscles and white fat throughout your body.

 Certain drugs can cause the browning of white fat.
 Thiazolidinediones (TZDs), a type of drug used to help manage insulin resistance, can help with brown fat accumulation.
 But TZD medications are prescribed to people diagnosed with diabetes and are not available to others.